-Free workshops on time management, test taking, reading retention and more.

-Social group: this is not your high school's "social skills" group; this group provides a weekly opportunity for students to make meaningful connections with others on campus.
+- Free workshops on time management, test taking, reading retention and more. - Social group: this is not your high school's "social skills" group; this group provides a weekly opportunity for students to make meaningful connections with others on campus.
 Group members are actively involved with choosing the planned activities.
-Some of the activities have included: game nights, themed parties, outings to the park, and going out to eat.

-Various semester events are offered.
+Some of the activities have included: game nights, themed parties, outings to the park, and going out to eat. - Email updates and reminders from both Sarah Lazare, the Banacos director, and your program advisor about upcoming events and deadlines.
+Be sure to check your WSU email frequently to stay up to date! - Various semester events are offered.
 Past events have included cookie decorating, pizza study breaks, and guest speakers.
 Guest speakers have included Dino Innarelli from WSU's Career Services, Jane Thierfield-Brown (an expert on Autism Spectrum Disorders) from College Autism Spectrum, and various professors and staff who have talked about their own disabilities.
-If you have ideas about future guest speakers, pleast contact Sarah Lazare, the director, or your access advisor.
+If you have ideas about future guest speakers, pleast contact Sarah Lazare, the director, or your program advisor.